A/N: Ok, my first attempt at a VM fic. Tons of ideas, but, of course, I had to start here. Here's my take on life in Neptune after "The Bitch is Back"

 "Ok, ok, I'm not buying the whole sell-yourself-out bit.
 What really happened?"

 "Look, Jake and I talked about old times.
 About burned bridges and mended fences and how we'd both been sucker punched by Aaron.
 He needed some investment capital, I needed a favor.
 We did business.
-He's a business when you get right down to it.
+He's just a business man when you get right down to it.
 I just knew how to speak his language."

 "You bribed him, Logan?"